sensifai/sensifai-sdk-js/README.md

 });
 ```

-at the end, to retrieve result of a task, pass it through `getResultByTaskID`.
+at the end, to retrieve the result of a task, pass it through `getResultByTaskID`.
-Please don't remember to pass a single `task id!` this function won't work with a list of task id.
+Please don't remember to pass a single `TaskID!` this function won't work with a list of task id.

 ```js